apex/up/docs/07-guides.md

 }).listen(PORT)
 ```

-Now deploy to development and production.
-Note that `up` is an alias of `up deploy development`.
+Now deploy to staging and production.
+Note that `up` is an alias of `up deploy staging`.

 ```
 $ up